pravalikakanika/Sprint_0/README.md

 - **Configuring ulimit Settings:** Set resource limits for users and processes to optimize system performance and avoid resource exhaustion.

-## 🔍 Scope
+# 🔍 Scope

-This SOP applies to all system administrators responsible for maintaining disk usage, mount point configurations, and resource limits on [list of systems or servers].
+This SOP applies to all system administrators responsible for maintaining disk usage, mount point configurations, and resource limits.

-## 🧑‍💻 Prerequisites
+# 🧑‍💻 Prerequisites

 Before proceeding with this SOP, the following prerequisites must be met: